 8.3.
 Tips for formulating a good research question

-Research question needs to be coherent with the data, methods and results.
-In addition, good research question should have the following characteristics: clarity, specificity, empirical support, and relevance.
-Questions in population and public health research typically ask about phenomena between variables related to health and may focus on comparisons, associations, relationships, or descriptions of such phenomena (4).
-Once you have a broad, general idea of the question you want to investigate, try to describe the goal of the research as precisely as possible, for example, the gap in knowledge you want to fill or the new evidence you want to generate (5).
-Determining this objective can be helpful to decide what types of results you need present to achieve the research's objective or goal.
-Vandenbroucke and Pearce (5) advise describing what table or figure is required to achieve the goal, for example, what table for figure would be needed to fill the knowledge gap.
-Following this process, the questions will become clearer and more useful in guiding what types of study design and methods are required to achieve the desired results and to achieve the study objective.
+A research question needs to be aligned with the data, methods and results.
+In addition, a good research question should have the following characteristics: clarity, specificity, empirical support, and relevance.
+Questions in population and public health research typically ask about phenomena related to health and may focus on comparisons, associations, relationships, or descriptions of variables (4).
+Once you have a broad, general idea of the question you want to investigate, try to describe the goal of the research study as precisely as possible, for example, the gap in knowledge you want to fill or the new evidence you want to generate for a question previously considered in the literature (5).
+Determining this objective can be helpful when deciding what types of results you need to present.
+Vandenbroucke and Pearce (5) advise describing what table or figure is required to achieve the goal.
+For example, what table or figure would be needed to fill the knowledge gap.
+Following this process, the questions will become clearer and guide what types of study design and methods are required to achieve the study objective and attain results.

-It has previously been suggested that the most common pitfalls in research questions occur when the questions are written as a method or as the study's expected outcomes (6).
-Furthermore, the lack of a clear parameter to assess the relationship or association between exposure and outcome can impede the clarity of the research question (6).
+The most common pitfalls when developing research questions are that the questions incorporate the methods or the study's expected outcomes (6).
+Furthermore, the clarity of the research question can be impeded by the lack of a clear parameter to assess the relationship or association between exposure and outcome (6).

 We propose the following overall roadmap for developing a good research question: